phalcon-orphanage/docs/en/tutorial-base.md

     img/
     js/
 ```
-Note: You will not see a **vendor** directory as all of Phalcon's core dependencies are loaded into memory via the Phalcon extension you installed.
-If you have not installed the Phalcon extension yet [please go back](/[[language]]/[[version]]/installation) and finish installation before continuing.
+Note: You will not see a **vendor** directory as all of Phalcon's core dependencies are loaded into memory via the Phalcon extension you should have installed.
+If you missed that part have not installed the Phalcon extension [please go back](/[[language]]/[[version]]/installation) and finish the installation before continuing.

-If this is all brand new it is recommended that you install the [Phalcon Devtools](/[[language]]/[[version]]/devtools-installation) since it leverages PHP's built-in server you get get your app running without having to configure a web-server by adding this [.htrouter](https://github.com/phalcon/phalcon-devtools/blob/master/templates/.htrouter.php) to the root of your project.
+If this is all brand new it is recommended that you install the [Phalcon Devtools](/[[language]]/[[version]]/devtools-installation) since it leverages PHP's built-in server you to get your app running without having to configure a web server by adding this [.htrouter](https://github.com/phalcon/phalcon-devtools/blob/master/templates/.htrouter.php) to the root of your project.

 Otherwise if you want to use Nginx here are some additional setup [here](/[[language]]/[[version]]/setup#nginx)